Pw00ds/Pw00ds.github.io/README.md

   <main>
     <section id="about">
       <h2>About</h2>
-      <p>Pw00ds Tech-Compositor combines innovative tech with the power of creativity.
-Explore how digital tools can enhance your composition process.</p>
+      <p>Pw00ds Tech-Compositor is where innovation and creativity intersect.
+We're crafting digital tools to support thinkers, makers, and educators in the art of composition.</p>
     </section>

     <section id="tools">
       <h2>Tools</h2>
-      <p>We’re building a library of tools to help writers, educators, and tech enthusiasts compose with clarity and confidence.
-More coming soon!</p>
+      <p>Explore our developing suite of writing and thinking tools, built to empower tech-savvy creators.
+Tools will be launched soon—stay tuned!</p>
     </section>

     <section id="contact">
       <h2>Contact</h2>
-      <p>Have questions or ideas?
-Reach out to us at <a href="mailto:info@pw00ds.com">info@pw00ds.com</a>.</p>
+      <p>Have questions or feedback?
+Reach us at <a href="mailto:info@pw00ds.com">info@pw00ds.com</a>.</p>
     </section>
   </main>

   <footer>
-    <p>&copy; 2025 Pw00ds Tech-Compositor</p>
+    <p>&copy; 2025 Pw00ds Tech-Compositor.
+All rights reserved.</p>
   </footer>

 </body>
 </html>